jjti/personal-site/content/blog/2017-9-15-IHC-Quantification/index.md

 ### Code

-First, I need to quantify the number of stained pixels in the saturation matrix of the HSV image.
+First, I quantified the number of stained pixels in the saturation matrix of the HSV image.

 ```python
 import numpy as np